Azure/blobxfer/docs/10-cli-usage.md

 which will target Azure Blob storage (any blob type).
 To source from Azure File storage, set this option to `file`.
 * `--storage-account` for the source remote Azure path
-* `--remote-path` for the source remote Azure path
+* `--remote-path` for the source remote Azure path.
+This must have, at the minimum, a container or file share name.
 * `--local-path`

 Additionally, an authentication option for the storage account is required.